Applying for the Scholarship? Here are the details:

 - You will take (or have taken) at least three of the power engineering courses for a total of nine or more credits.

 - You’re a U.S. or Canadian citizen or a US permanent resident and reside in IEEE Regions 1 through 7.

 - You’re currently enrolled full-time at a university/college or community college.

-- Your current GPA is 3.0 or higher on a 4.0 scale (or equivalent).
+- Your current GPA is 3.0 or higher (or equivalent).